adamsilver/adamsilver.io-jekyll/_pages/about.md

 Since 2000 I have been designing and building websites.
 I come from the view-source, teach-yourself school of web development.
 When you build stuff for the web, you learn about so many little things that affect the User Experience.

-Whilst I have always had a good eye for design, I have never acquired the *visual* design skills to be a visual designer &mdash; at least one of the quality I would be proud of.

 In 2002 my attention moved purely to development where I became obsessed with HTML, CSS and Javascript.
 I let much better designers provide design assets that I would *code up* as it were.

 In 2008 I started to work very closely with the client and increasingly played an integral role influencing the UX.
 I have spent quite a lot of time as a UX designer, but spent much more as a Front-end Developer.